FREE DOWNLOAD: Your 5 Steps Towards Dizzy-Free Days Guide! Sign up for instant access.

 In Vestibular Group Fit, Dr Madison Oak and Vestibular PT Cheryl Wylie, MPT talk all things BPPV and vestibular migraine.
 They discuss what BPPV is, what assessment and treatment look like, and Cheryl’s amazing app Healing Vertigo (check it out here).
 There’s great conversation too revolving around a very common yet difficult task, am I dizzy with a vestibular migraine flare, or BPPV?
 Read on for some background, or jump to the differences between BPPV and VM at the of this post.

-Cheryl Wylie has been working in vestibular rehabilation for 13 years.
+Cheryl Wylie has been working in vestibular rehabilitation for 13 years.
 Throughout her time traveling, she realized how common BPPV is, yet how difficult it can be to get it treated for those outside of big cities and specialized therapists.
 The app Cheryl created, Healing Vertigo, is designed for patients to learn how to address BPPV themselves.

 BPPV stands for “Benign Paroxysmal Positional Vertigo”.
 This is a common vestibular condition, and gets its name from its own characteristics.